 The last few years the situation in Nu Po and other camps, has changed a lot.
-Donors have redirected their focus on working inside Burma, organisation are following thye donors, and part of the population either follow organisations or are finding refuge in Thai jobs, thirds countries or somewhere in Burma.
+Donors have redirected their focus on working inside Burma, organisations are following the donors, and part of the population either follows organisations or are finding refuge in Thai jobs, third countries or somewhere in Burma.

-Not everybody is ready to leave and some people really have no place to go even with rations going down and other services disappearing.
+Not everybody is ready to leave and some people really have no place to go even with rations going down and other services disappearing in the camps.
 Education is still maintained but at a bare minimum.
 The community tries hard to keep schools in the camp, but they have not much to offer.

 ESC has so far been able to function at the same level as before, this is in part because of the fact that it has always been a very basic idea, bring those who can teach together with those who want to learn.
 The main asset of the program are the teachers, the main tool is the daily conversation between teachers and students.

 What helped was the fact that each student only had to show up for one lesson, for one hour.
 Nobody falls asleep after one hour.
 What helped was that each student could follow their own pace.
 What helped was that the teachers at the program have always been students themselves.